 From a very young age, I devoured anything political.
 Read newspapers, watched television programs, argued with my parents.
 When I was 16, I joined a political youth organisation.
 I was quickly invited to join the steering committee of the local branch

-I was asked to organise a number of meetings and broke with tradition by inviting people who were not political.
+I was asked to organise a number of meetings and broke with tradition by inviting people who were not traditional.
 For example, I invited an executive of the provincial energy company to discuss energy policy.
 And even invited a member of an opposing political party!
 I went on to become the chair of the local branch, member of the regional steering committee, and eventually the International Secretary in the national executive council.

 I moved on to the political party that the youth organisation was affiliated with, and again served in a number of officership positions and ran (unsuccessfully) for election for the local council.